 While seemingly attractive, such data-dependent model selection leads to invalid inferences (e.g., Leeb & Pötscher, 2005, 2006, 2008; Kahan, 2013).
-Figure 2 shows the size properties of the twostep model selection approach in our running example.
+Figure 2 shows the size properties of the two-step model selection approach in our running example.
 For reference, we also include results for the short and long model t-tests.
-The main takeaway from Figure 2 is that model selection leads to incorrect inferences and false positives for a wide range of values of β{12} .
-Model selection can be particularly problematic for program evaluation field experiments because they are expensive to run, and therefore typically not adequately powered to reject that the interactions are zero (Section 2.6).
+The main takeaway from figure 2 is that model selection leads to incorrect inferences and false positives for a wide range of values of β{12} .9 Model selection can be particularly problematic for program evaluation field experiments because they are expensive to run, and therefore typically not adequately powered to reject that the interactions are zero (section IIF).

-9This is true even when $\beta{12}=0$ (as seen in the blue line in Figure 2) because the tests in the first and second step are not independent.
+9This is true even when $\beta{12} = 0$ (as seen in the blue line with crosses in figure 2) because the tests in the first and second step are not independent.